 Natural regeneration should be given priority in the hill and sal forests.
 Assisted natural regeneration and enrichment planting may be considered where applicable.

+Natural forests should be kept free from any human interference or intervention for at least 5 to 10 years to rejuvenate.

 Land planning through zoning for conservation, protection and production purposes is an essential step in landuse planning (core/buffer/ecotourism)

+Participatory or social forestry activities to be expanded in all available spaces including road sides, railway tracks, river banks, flood/cyclone protection dams, etc.

 Avoid monoculture plantations as far as possible

 Native species should be given priority in any plantation program